mattstyles/raid/packages/raid-addons/readme.md

 `<Function> => <Function <state, event>>`

 Safe just wraps an update function to ensure state is always spat out of it.
-It will default to using the output of an update function, throwing out the state in the event something falsy is returned.
+It will default to using the output of an update function, throwing out the state in the event undefined is returned.

 ```js
 const add = (state, event) => {